pgswinter/nasa/README.md

 FRONTEND run on localhost:3000 Start up by:

+## Project was deploy to domain: https://hidden-sierra-14555.herokuapp.com/ by Heroku

 ## yarn start

 ## Project created cover the frontend too.
 I used concurrently to run 2 parts at the same time
-## Integrated backend port with frontend inside package.json of "client" folder.
+## Integrated backend port by package.json inside "client" folder.

 "proxy": "http://localhost:5555",